Dealing with Non-Stationarity in MARL via Trust-Region Decomposition: The Proposed MAMT Method

-\end{assumption} Based on mean-field approximation assumption, the joint policy trust region constraint can be factorized into trust region constraints of local policies with the following theorem. \begin{theorem} For any consecutive policies which are belong to mean-field variational family $\boldsymbol{\pi}$ and $\boldsymbol{\pi}^k$ in the policy sequence obtained by any learning algorithm, the KL divergence constraint on joint policy in \eqref{eq:opt1} is equivalent with the following summation constraints of local policies, i.e., Further the joint summation trust region constraint (\ref{eq:summation-joint}) can be equivalently decomposed into the following local trust region constraints, i.e., with $\sum_{i=1}^{n} \varepsilon_i = \varepsilon$, $0 \le \varepsilon_i \le \varepsilon$; $\pi_i$ and $\pi_i^k$ represent the consecutive local policies of agent $i$; $o_i$ and $u_i$ represent the local observation and initial local observation distribution of agent $i$ respectively. \end{theorem} Due to the summation constraint term \eqref{eq:summation-joint}, it is still need to jointly train the policies of all agents with limited effectiveness and scalability.
-As a result, we further equivalently transform \eqref{eq:summation-joint} into \eqref{eq:local-decomposationg}, which is proposed to constraint each agent's local policy separately\footnote{In this case, the number of constraints will increase to $n$, however the number of constraints will become $n^2$ if the decomposition technique is imposed on the $n$ joint policy of the other agents.}.
+Formally, inspired by \citet{lowe2017multi}, \citet{foerster2018counterfactual} and \citet{iqbal2019actor}, we first introduce the {\em{mean-field approximation}} assumption. \begin{assumption}[Mean-Field Approximation] We use the mean-field variation family $\boldsymbol{\pi}$ to estimate the joint policy of all agents, i.e., $\boldsymbol{\pi}(\boldsymbol{a}|\boldsymbol{o}) = \prod_{i=1}^{n} \pi_i(a_i|o_i).$ \end{assumption} Based on mean-field approximation assumption, the joint policy trust-region constraint can be factorized into trust-region constraints of local policies with the following theorem. \begin{theorem} For any consecutive policies which are belong to mean-field variational family $\boldsymbol{\pi}$ and $\boldsymbol{\pi}^k$ in the policy sequence obtained by any learning algorithm, the KL divergence constraint on joint policy in \eqref{eq:opt1} is equivalent with the following summation constraints of local policies, i.e., Further the joint summation trust-region constraint (\ref{eq:summation-joint}) can be equivalently decomposed into the following local trust-region constraints, i.e., with $\sum_{i=1}^{n} \delta_i = \delta$, $0 \le \delta_i \le \delta$; $\pi_i$ and $\pi_i^k$ represent the consecutive local policies of agent $i$; $o_i$ and $u_i$ represent the local observation and initial local observation distribution of agent $i$ respectively. \end{theorem} Due to the summation constraint term \eqref{eq:summation-joint}, it is still need to jointly train the policies of all agents with limited effectiveness and solvability.
+Therefore, we further equivalently transform \eqref{eq:summation-joint} into \eqref{eq:local-decomposationg} \footnote{In this case, the number of constraints will increase to $n$, however the number of constraints will become $n^2$ if the decomposition technique is imposed on the $n$ joint policy of the other agents.}.
+Based on Theorem~\ref{th:trust-region-decomposition}, problem \eqref{eq:opt1} can be reformulated as